dynamsoft-docs/capture-vision-docs/parameters/reference/text-line-specification/base-text-line-specification-name.md

 # BaseTextLineSpecificationName

-Specify a `TextLineSpecification` object name.
-The current object will inherit the parameter settings of the specified object.
+Represents the name of another `BaseTextLineSpecificationName` object.
+It is used to inherit the parameters defined in its parent `BaseTextLineSpecificationName` object.
+If a parameter has already been defined in this object, the parameter with the same name will not be inherited from the parent object.

 ## Example